-I was staring out the window.
-A strip of creamy white sand attached to a churning blue ocean, like a painting I recognized but couldn’t recall the artist’s name.
+Samantha was staring out the window at a strip of creamy white sand attached to a churning blue ocean, like a painting she recognized but couldn’t recall the artist’s name.

 “Huh?
 Oh, I think it’s the crossover near Maiden’s Lane.”

-“Course he is!
+“Of course he is!
 Cheer up!
-You’ve every right to be bitter, Sam”
+You’ve every right to be bitter, Sam.”

 “Listen, you’ve done this party three years in a row.
 You know the ropes.
-Shmooze with the interns who are leaving.
+Shmooze with the interns who are sadly leaving.
 They’ll be drunk by now.
-Be your charismatic self, cheer them up and dance with them.
+Be your charismatic self and dance with them.
 You look like a dish in that dress.
 But stay close, I’ll be here for you, as promised.
-I’ll be catering to you hon; bring you a martini.
+I’ll be catering to you hon.
+Bring you a martini.
 Whatever you need.”

-The sun was beaming reds and oranges in the sunglasses of the secretaries sprawling on lounge chairs in skimpy swimwear, sipping cocktails and waiting for Mr. Roberts to announce the newly hired Interns.
-The ladies did care who was chosen; they cared a lot.
+The sunset was beaming reds and oranges in the sunglasses of the secretaries lolling on lounge chairs in skimpy swimwear sipping cocktails waiting for Mr. Rothchild to announce the hired Interns.
+They do care who is chosen.
 It meant new male blood on the fifth floor.
-Then there would be a salute and a farewell to those who were leaving us.
+There would be a salute and a farewell to those poor losers, though.

-Jordan was right, the party was in full force, but I didn’t see Nate in the crowd.
+Jordan was right, the party was in full force.
+Samantha didn’t see Nate in the crowd.
 Had he been hired?
-Yes, of course, he had.
+Yes, she believed he had.
 And if so, what?
-I felt conflicted either way.
+She felt conflicted either way.

-“Smart man.
-He’s not here,” I said when I raised another shot of tequila and tapped it against Jordan’s, throwing my head back, wiping the salt off my mouth with the back of my hand.
+He’s not here, but you can’t think about that now Sam warned herself aloud as she raised a shot of tequila tapping it against Shawn’s while throwing her head back, then wiped the salt off her mouth with the back of her hand.

-“You’re a natural” Jordan laughed, shaking her head.
+“You’re a natural” Shawn laughed, shaking her head.

 “Too bad Nathaniel’s not here to see you in that sexy sarong.
 He doesn’t know what he’s missing!
 Dang girl, go find a dance partner.”